dschlenk/opennms-cookbook/README.md

 There are two primary ways to use this cookbook: as an application cookbook or library cookbook.
 If you simply want to tweak a few settings to the default OpenNMS configuration, you can use the `default` recipe of this cookbook directly and modify node attributes to suit your needs.
 There are also a plethora of LWRPs that you can use to do more in depth customizations.
 If you go that route I recommend starting with the `notemplates` recipe and then using those LWRPs (and maybe a few of the templates in this cookbook) to define your run list.
 If your node's run list contains both the template and a resource that manages the same file you'll end up with a lot of churn during the chef client run, which is a waste of time and will probably cause unnecessary restarts of OpenNMS.

+Template resources for daemons that support configuration changes without a restart will automatically send the proper event to activate changes.
+Add `notifies` to your resource to similar funcationality when using the LWRPs from this cookbook.
+See the example recipe for each LWRP for details.

 You probably also want to check out the community java (https://github.com/socrata-cookbooks/java) and postgresql (https://github.com/hw-cookbooks/postgresql) cookbooks.
 Here's my default overrides for each: